-Because monkeypox is spread by contact with animals or humans that have monkeypox, travelers to Nigeria should take steps to prevent illness:
+Because monkeypox spreads through contact with animals or humans infected with the virus, CDC advises travelers to Nigeria to take the following steps to prevent illness:

 - Wash your hands often with soap and water.

-- Avoid contact with wild animals or wild animal products and meat that could harbor the virus (including animals that are sick or that have been found dead in areas where monkeypox occurs).
+- Avoid contact with wild animals or wild animal products or meat (such as bushmeat) that could harbor the virus (including sick or dead animals found in areas where monkeypox occurs).

-- Avoid contact with any materials, such as bedding, that has been in contact with a sick person or animal.
+- Avoid contact with any materials, such as bedding, that have been in contact with a sick person or animal.

 If you feel sick and think you may have monkeypox:

 - Seek medical care right away.

 - Before you go to a doctor’s office or emergency room, tell the doctor about your recent travel and your symptoms.

 - Cover your mouth and nose with a tissue or your sleeve (not your hands) when coughing or sneezing.

 To prevent monkeypox transmission in health care settings, apply a combination of standard, contact, and droplet infection control precautions when a patient with an appropriate travel history presents with fever and vesicular/pustular rash.
 CDC also recommends implementing airborne precautions and notifying infection control personnel immediately.